kasey-purvor/CV-Software-Developer/README.md

  ___
 [Software Projects](#software-projects) | [Skills](#skills) | [Work Experience](#work-experience) | [Education](#education) | [Interests](#interests) | [Contact](#my-details)

+As a young child I was fascinated by technology and science.
+At 9 years old I was driven by having a PC that was too slow to play the games I had.
+I found myself learning everything I could about computer hardware.
+Obsessed with specs, I knew every hardware initialism on the market.
+Eventually after years of nagging/begging I was allowed to build my own computer from scratch for my gaming exploits.
+It was probably one of the first SLI dual GPU machines around and I still have it now, 15 years on.

-Fascinated by the technical subjects, by the time I graduated I knew little about the industry I was to join.
+At school my love of physics and astronomy led me to applied physics and onto engineering at University.
+Fascinated by the technical subjects, by the time I graduated I knew little about the industry & work culture I was to join.
 I was naïve, had all the technical knowledge and no clue what to expect.
 Two jobs and a pandemic later I find myself looking to make drastic changes to my life, driven by a desire to be challenged and rewarded.

 As a dependable and pragmatic fast learner, I am a confident person who thrives in challenging roles.
 Problem solving is what I love and do best.
-Having felt stagnant, unrewarded and unchallenged as a mechanical engineer; I feel there is no better industry for me than software.
+Having felt stagnant and  unrewarded as a mechanical engineer; I feel there is no better industry for me than software.
 It is dynamic, rewarding and exiting - I think of it like a frontier of human innovation, and I intend to find myself there.

 ## Software Projects